tradingview/rest_integrations_docs/source/FAQ.rst

    * ``bar-fillgaps`` generate of degenerate bars in the absence of trades (bars with zero volume and equal :term:`OHLC` values).

+Should we change the session schedule during the summer/winter time changes?
+   You shouldn\'t change the session schedule without TradingView team's confirmation.
+The transition to summer/winter time is carried out automatically following the ``timezone`` parameter in the `/symbol_info`_.

+Should we change the session schedule during the holidays?
+   You shouldn\'t change the session schedule without TradingView team's confirmation.
+We don\'t support holidays parameter at the moment, but we'll add it in the future.

+Is it possible to add breaks during the trading day?
+   That's not possible right now, as the trading day is continuous.

+Should we send ``StreamingDailyBarResponse``?
+Or it can be calculated from our 1-minute history intervals and live feed data?
+   You do not need to send it.
+If there is ``has-daily: false`` in the `/symbol_info`_, we will skip the daily updates.
+   However, when it is impossible to build a day bar out of minute bars, we need to request it daily.

+How to set up a minimal price step (min tick size)?
+   Minimal tick size is set by ``pricescale`` and ``minmovement`` parameters in the `/symbol_info`_:
+   ``min tick size =  minmovement / pricescale``.
+For example, if you need to set a price step in ``0.01``, then you need to set ``pricescale: 100``, and ``minmovement: 1``.

+🎾 Are there any restrictions on the number of symbol groups?
+   Data integration is limited to 10 groups of symbols, no more than 10 thousand symbols each.
+The symbol can appear in one group only.

+..
+History
+.. .......

 Is `/history`_ requested only for those instruments for which we supply our quotes?
    The `/history`_ is requested for all instruments represented in the symbol field of the `/symbol_info`_.